 We have used the British Society for Sexual Medicine guidelines and the American TRT model to create our own bespoke TRT protocols and management plans which are specifically tailored to meet your individual requirements.
 We have many patients who have transferred their care over to us from the NHS and other private providers including Balance My Hormones, Optimale, The Leger Clinic and The Centre for Men’s Health because they recognise the benefits of personalised, gold standard care.

-Our gold standard testosterone of choice is Testosterone Enanthate.
-In my professional opinion it is the simplest, most effective choice of testosterone ester for achieving balance and stability.
+Our gold standard testosterone of choice is Testosterone Cypionate/Enanthate.
+In my professional opinion they are the simplest, most effective choice of testosterone ester for achieving balance and stability.
 However, other options are available and the pros and cons for each can be discussed at your new patient consultation.
 We always recommend the use of Human Chorionic Gonadptropin (HCG) alongside testosterone.
 On occasion, an aromatase inhibitor may be required to control excess oestrogen.
 We use a suicidal inhibitor called Exemestane as it has a very short half-life and allows you to titrate the dose according to effect, many other clinics use Anastrozole which is often much harder to titrate due to its long half-life.

 Gold standard care extends far beyond your choice of treatment options.
 We pride ourselves on the personal, accessible service that we offer and our patients recognise the benefits of this.
 Have a read of our testimonials page of our website to see what they have to say.